 using fastText to classify phone call dialogue

-To integrate fastText into your Python project, you can either install it directly from its GitHub repository or by cloning it into your project directory and using a package manager like pipenv: pipenv install -e fastText/.
+To use fastText from Python you can install it straight from the GitHub repo, or clone it into your project and install it with something like pipenv: pipenv install -e fastText/.

 import pandas as pd